This is the only movie that I actually have the poster for. |

 When Miloš inquires what the nature of the film is and what will be asked of him, the director keeps quiet.
 He tells Miloš that he is the star, and his only job in this film is to, well, fuck.
 After all, Miloš is known for his ability to hold an erection as long as the camera is on him.Vukmir wants Miloš to look as natural as possible, so he can't spoil any surprises.

-a porn star, or finding out your dad directed A Serbian Film.
+I don't know what's more twisted: finding out your dad was a porn star, or finding out your dad directed A Serbian Film. |

-When you let the shock die down, you realize that
+When you let the shock die down, you realize that all you feel is compassion for this man. |

 And that's only just the plot.
 You know what else I love about this film?
 The cinematography.
 It goes a bit beyond the florescent-lit torture chamber to an eerily (yet seductively) lit abandoned orphanage.
 The way each character passes in and out of light is just pretty awesome.
 I wish I could find a great screen shot, but frankly?
 There aren't many pictures that are filled with gallons of blood and nudity (yes, gallons of nudity).
 Here's what I did find, though.